munnep/TFE_demo_valid_certificate/README.md

 # TFE_demo_valid_certificate

-TFE demo installation with Valid certificate
+You will install a TFE latest version with valid certificates

+# To do
+- [x]

+# done